REMP Lab Director

 While in the lab, Alex's projects include "Gendered Racial Microaggressions and Coping Strategies for Black Women," which specifically focused on using intersectional approaches to understand the effectiveness of coping strategies mitigating the negative effects of microaggressions.
 She is also a Co-PI with Dr. Berkley on the current projects "Socialization and Campus-Related Experiences of Black College Students," "Intergenerational Transmission of Cultural Values among First-Generation Collegiate Women of Color," and " "Cultural Factors and the Mental Health-Related Experiences and Behaviors of Latinx Youth."

-Alex's big-picture goals are putting research into practice through education, training, and promotion of inclusivity and intersectionality in her clinical mental health counseling practices.
+Alex's goals are putting research into practice through education, training, and promotion of inclusivity and intersectionality in her clinical mental health counseling practices.
 She plans on pursing either a Counseling Psychology or Clinical Psychology PhD.

 Marisa Kamin (she/her) is currently a senior majoring in Psychology and Sociology and minoring in Philosophy at the University of San Diego.
 Marisa joined the REMP lab in the Fall of 2024.